MustafaKadhim/Anatomically-Infromed-Deep-Learning/README.md

 ## Overview

-This repository provides the open-source implementation of the **Fusion-Skip-Res** deep learning framework presented in:
+This repository provides the open-source implementation of the **Fusion-Skip-Res** deep learning framework.

-> **Anatomically informed deep learning framework for generating fast, low-dose synthetic CBCT for prostate radiotherapy**
-> Mustafa Kadhim et al., *Scientific Reports*, 2025.

 The framework generates volumetric **synthetic cone-beam CT (sCBCT)** images from: